 Rebecca has served as the principal of Eliza B. Kirkbride School since 2015.
 Under Rebecca’s leadership, the School District of Philadelphia named Kirkbride a peer leader for three years in a row based on its accomplishments on the School Progress Reports (SPR).
 These accomplishments included increasing the school’s Progress score by 35%.
 In 2017-2018, the school met or exceeded growth targets on the state assessment (PSSA) in both math and literacy for grades 5-8.
 Kirkbride was recognized as a National Title One School in 2016.

 Rebecca has been an educator since 2004.
 Prior to becoming a principal, Rebecca served as a high school Spanish teacher and instructional coach for Teach for America.
+In 2019 she was honored with the Lindback Distinguished Principal Award.
 Rebecca grew up in Lancaster, Pennsylvania.